ietf-ccamp-wg/draft-ietf-ccamp-if-ref-topo-yang/draft-ietf-ccamp-if-ref-topo-yang.md

 informative:

 --- abstract
-This document defines a YANG data model to provide a reference from a terination point in a topology model to interface management information.
+This document defines a YANG data model to provide a reference from a termination point in a topology model to interface management information.

 --- middle

 # Introduction

-his document defines a YANG data model to provide a reference from a terination point in a topology model to interface management information.
+This document defines a YANG data model to provide a reference from a termination point in a topology model to interface management information.
 It introduces a way to reference the information in a YANG data model for interface management {{!RFC8343}} that could be useful for all types of termination points.
 The model augments "YANG Data Model for Traffic Engineering (TE) Topologies" defined in {{!RFC8795}}, which is based on "A YANG Data Model for Network Topologies" defined in {{!RFC8345}}.

 The interface reference model is expected to be used between a Provisioning Network Controller (PNC) and a Multi Domain Service Coordinator(MDSC) {{?RFC8453}}.
 Different use cases require access to different attributes and in order not to restrict what use cases can be supported, all attributes supported by the interface management model is with this model made accessible from the topology model.